amaturehr/DuperPutty/README.md

 This is a Linux only script.
 It could work on MacOS or on Windows with WSL but I have not tried, or have the desire to.

 ### Prerequisites
 - This requires TMUX and Byobu be installed.
+Typically installing byobu pulls in tmux as a dependency

 ```
 sudo apt install byobu